aquastar/imczq/content/post/cse-4693-6693-introduction-to-machine-learning/index.md

   preview_only: false
 ---
 ## Tentative Course Schedule
-*Note that this is a tentative schedule subject to changes based on course progress.
+This schedule is subject to change depending on the progress of the course
 <!--more-->

 | Index | Lecture                                         | Due                        |